 The trail is moderately steep until just before the first waterfall. and The trail follows a stream and the trail is very green.
 As you continue you see the reddish-brown-hued canyon walls start to rise for a very picturesque contrast with the blue sky and occasional city views!

 Rattlesnakes have been reported on this trail, so keep your eyes and ears alert, but we didn’t see any on any of the times I’ve hiked it.
+I have seen a harmless rubber snake.

 A mile and a half in you come to a rockslide with lots of large boulders.
 It’s hard to know which direction to go.
 Go straight across the boulders to the divide you can see between the canyon walls. (white arrow in photo above).
 Even though it looks like there isn’t a pathway, the entrance to the larger waterfall is just to the left side (blue arrow).